lemontron/poon-router/README.md

 import { defineRoute } from 'poon-router';
 ```

-Some React routers have routes defined in `<Route/>` tags, but in Focus Router, routes are defined at the root level of
+Some React routers have routes defined in `<Route/>` tags, but in Poon Router, routes are defined at the root level of
 the code.
 You can put a bunch of these next to each other to define all the routes.
 You can put these at the root level,
 even in the same file as `createRoot`.
-Focus Router will prioritize higher routes first when matching.
+Poon Router will prioritize higher routes first when matching.

 ```javascript
 defineRoute(name, path, component, type);